Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 We consider a system that has memory separation between partitions: a partition can't access another partition's memory directly.
 Partitions are meant to be isolated from each other: a partition may only affect the integrity of another partition via well-defined system interfaces.
 For example, this can be a Unix/POSIX-like system that isolates processes, or isolation between the secure world and the non-secure world relying on a mechanism such as TrustZone, or isolation between secure-world applications on such a system.

 More precisely, we consider such a system where our PSA Crypto implementation is running inside one partition, called the **crypto service**.
-The crypto service receives remote procedure calls from other partitions, validates their arguments (e.g. validation of key identifier ownership), and calls a PSA Crypto API function.
+The crypto service receives remote procedure calls (RPC) from other partitions, validates their arguments (e.g. validation of key identifier ownership), and calls a PSA Crypto API function.
 This document is concerned with environments where the arguments passed to a PSA Crypto API function may be in shared memory (as opposed to environments where the inputs are always copied into memory that is solely accessible by the crypto service before calling the API function, and likewise with output buffers after the function returns).

 When the data is accessible to another partition, there is a risk that this other partition will access it while the crypto implementation is working.
 Although this could be prevented by suspending the whole system while crypto is working, such a limitation is rarely desirable and most systems don't offer a way to do it.
 (Even systems that have absolute thread priorities, and where crypto has a higher priority than any untrusted partition, may be vulnerable due to having multiple cores or asynchronous data transfers with peripherals.)

+The crypto service must guarantee that it behaves as if the rest of the world was suspended while it is executed.
+A behavior that is only possible if an untrusted entity accesses a buffer while the crypto service is processing the data is a security violation.

 ### Risks and vulnerabilities